sabhiram/sublime-clipboard-diff/README.md

 }
 ```

-The above User specific setting file file overrides the file names which will be displayed when a diff is computed.
-It also changes the `diff_type` to a `difflib.context_diff` as opposed to the default `difflib.unified_diff`
+The above User specific setting file overrides the names which will be displayed when a diff is computed.
+It also demonstrates how we can change the `diff_type` to a `difflib.context_diff` as opposed to the default `difflib.unified_diff`

 ## Developers